You don’t have to wait until Cinco de Mayo to make a batch of churros.

 The recipe is below, but first:

-They brought the recipe home with them.
-The recipe spread to Spain, and the Spanish improved on the concept by passing the dough through a star-shaped tip prior to frying.
+They brought the recipe home with them; but that pastry was savory, seasoned with salt.
+The recipe spread to Spain, and the Spanish improved on the concept by adding sweetness.

-In addition to the eye appeal, the signature ridges created by the tip turned out to be superior for holding dipping sauces: an improvement over the original.
+In addition to the eye appeal, the signature ridges created by the tip turned out to be great for holding dipping sauces: an improvement over the original.

-The churros were dusted in cinnamon and sugar, and dipped in chocolate sauce, and enjoyed at breakfast with café con leche or hot chocolate, the latter also developed in Spain in the 16th century.
+The churros were dusted in cinnamon and sugar, and dipped in chocolate sauce, and enjoyed at breakfast with café con leche or hot chocolate (hot chocolate developed in Spain around the same time as churro pastries).

 While traveling from country to country, the churro was enhanced, from guava-filled churros in Cuba, the dulce de leche-filled churros in Mexico and cheese-filled churros in Uruguay.